Skip to content

 Inline image

-Here are some examples using the icon shortcode to render icons:
+Here are some examples using the icon shortcode to render inline images:

 Optionally, left and right padding can be added to an icon using the padding_left="3" and padding_right="3" options, respectively.